 How Much Binder is Required When Making Wood Pellets?

 Typically between 1-3% of the raw material to make wood pellets is made up of a binder when making wood pellets.
 Therefore the actual impact on the cost per ton is very minimal.

 Small Pellet Mills Benefit Most From Pellet Binders

 So as you may have gathered from the information above, pellet binders make the process of making pellets simpler.
-It can take some of the work away from the pellet mill to aid in the process and make good quality pellets.
-This is a particular benefit for small pellet mills, particularly those purchased from China.
+It can take some of the work away from the pellet mill to aid in the process of making good quality pellets.
+This is a particular benefit for small pellet mills.
+Particularly those purchased from China.
 For the following reasons: